nuts-foundation/nuts-node/docs/pages/production-configuration.rst

 In some deployments CORS can be required for the public IRMA authentication endpoints when the user-facing authentication page is hosted on a (sub)domain that differs from Nuts Node's IRMA backend.
-CORS can be enabled on a specific HTTP interface by specifying `cors: true`.
-Although you can enable CORS on the default endpoint it's not advised to do so in a production environment, because CORS itself opens up new attack vectors on node administrators and more so because when CORS is enabled, it allows requests from all origins using all HTTP methods.
+CORS can be enabled on a specific HTTP interface by specifying the domains allowed to make CORS requests as `cors.origin` (see the example above).
+Although you can enable CORS on the default endpoint it's not advised to do so in a production environment, because CORS itself opens up new attack vectors on node administrators.

 Nuts Network SSL/TLS Deployment Layouts
 ***************************************